MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/meeting-screen-reference.md

 ---
-title: Meeting screen template reference | Microsoft Docs
+title: Reference for the meeting-screen template for canvas apps | Microsoft Docs
-description: Understand, at a low level, how the meeting screen template works in PowerApps
+description: Understand details of how the meeting-screen template for canvas apps works in PowerApps
 author: emcoope-msft
 manager: kvivek
 ms.service: powerapps